BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 ## Making Tricks
 In Jass, you win a trick by playing the highest card (by trick rank).
 If you win the trick, you get to start the next trick.
 As in other games, any trump card can beat even the best card of another suit.

+In Lake Constance Jass, __you can choose to play a card from your hand or from your table cards__.
+Once the trick is won, turn over any freshly revealed face-down cards.

 ### Following suit
 When an opponent starts the trick, you must play a card of the same suit OR a trump card if you have them.
 If you dont have the same suit or a trump, you must play another card and automatically lose the trick.